AniruddhMukherjee/Linde_Project/README.md

-# Enterprise Document & Project Management System
+# Enterprise Document & Project Management System (AIS-Machine)
-### Built for Linde Engineering · Dec 2024 – Apr 2025
+### Automated Intelligence System · Built for Linde Engineering · Dec 2024 – Apr 2025

-An internal enterprise web application built during an internship at **Linde Engineering, Vadodara**, designed to streamline project documentation, data extraction, and reporting workflows across the organization.
+An enterprise-grade document intelligence platform built during an internship at **Linde Engineering, Vadodara**.
+AIS-Machine automates the extraction of answers from large document collections and generates structured, cited reports — replacing hours of manual document review with a single click.

 ---

-## Overview
+## What It Does

-Large engineering companies manage hundreds of documents, projects, and questionnaires across teams.
-This system replaced manual processes with a centralized, interactive platform — reducing document retrieval time and improving reporting efficiency by **40%** across 100+ enterprise documents.

-Built entirely in Python with a Streamlit frontend, the app integrates a PostgreSQL-backed database with an automated ML-based analytics pipeline.
+Engineers at large industrial companies deal with hundreds of documents per project.
+Finding specific answers across them is slow, error-prone, and manual.

+AIS-Machine solves this:

+1. **Create a project** — define the scope and assign categories
+2. **Upload documents** — attach relevant engineering documents to the project
+3. **Add a questionnaire** — define the questions that need to be answered
+4. **Generate a report** — the system reads all documents, answers every question, and cites exactly which document each answer was taken from

+The result is a fully automated, source-cited intelligence report — generated in seconds instead of hours.

 ---